-Bacillus thuringiensis, Bt, alsohelps to control the lepidopteran complex that affects cole crops and is easy on beneficial insects.
+Bacillus thuringiensis, Bt, also helps to control the lepidopteran complex that affects cole crops and is easy on beneficial insects.
+The biological insecticide spinosad is also an effective option, while being less harmful to beneficial insects, like parasitoids.
 Consistent monitoring of flights, using pheromone traps, is helpful to know the optimal time to apply Bt or conventional insecticides.
 This is most easily accomplished by using cabbage looper pheromone traps (available here).
-We have just recently modified the action threshold for cabbage looper.
-Thecurrent threshold is 10% of plants infested with one or more cabbage looper larvae (young, early-instar larvae; up to ¼ inch).
-For optimum control, treatments should be applied when larvae are small.
+The current threshold is 10% of plants infested with one or more cabbage looper larvae (young, early-instar larvae; up to ¼ inch).
+For optimum control, treatments should be applied when larvae are small. .
 To ensure proper use of insecticides, refer to the most recent edition of the Midwest Vegetable Production Guide (BU-7094-S).

 - Cornell University.
 2003.
 Vegetable Disease ID and Management. http://vegetablemdonline.ppath.cornell.edu/.

 - Hutchison,W. D., and E. C. Burkness.
 1999.
 On-farm experience using action thresholds and SpinTor for the management of Lepidoptera in cabbage:steps to implementation, pp. 35-39.
 In Proceedings, InternationalWorkshop on Integrated Pest Management of Cole Crops, 20-21 May 1999.Universidad de Celaya.
 Celaya, Mexico.